Subaru Forester: Second generation (SG; 2002)

 Starting with the 2004 XT, the turbocharged version had Active valve control system cylinder heads.
 The i-AVLS (active valve lift system) became standard on the naturally aspirated version of the Forester in 2006.
 This increased horsepower and torque figures to 173 HP and 166 ft-lbs.
 The 2006 XT received a higher compression ratio to 8.4:1 from 8.2:1.
 This increased the XT's power to 230 HP and 235 ft-lbs.

-For the 2006 model year, Subaru gave the SG Forester a facelift, using redesigned headlights, tail lights, bonnet, grille, front bumper, and side moldings.
+For the 2006 model year, Subaru gave the SG Forester a facelift, using redesigned headlights, tail lights, hood, grille, front bumper, and side mouldings.

 Safety

 MY03-04 Models has a 4-Star ANCAP safety rating.
 MY05 Forester Model had a mid-life update, which increased its ANCAP safety rating to 5 Stars.

 In 2006, the turbocharged engine (powering the Forester XT) was awarded International Engine of the Year.
 This engine is also used in the Subaru Impreza WRX, as well as the re-badged Saab 9-2X Aero.